The Lumenbase Model

 The Lumenbase Model is how your workspace organizes relationships and revenue work from first touch through long-term customer growth.
 People enter as Contacts, get grouped into Lists, progress through Leads and Deals, and become Accounts when you win.
 Codex playbooks and Lumo sit alongside that flow so every stage has strategy and prioritized next steps.

-You will see this model on the marketing home page, in Getting Started onboarding, and throughout the knowledge base as the mental map for where records live and how work should move forward.
+You will see this model on the marketing home page, in Getting Started onboarding, and throughout the Help Center as the mental map for where records live and how work should move forward.

 The Flow at a Glance